dertajora/django-blog/README.md

 # django-blog
-Learn how to do CI/CD with Django
+Learn how to do CI/CD with Django and Jenkins